 Action Worksheet

 Name of Jurisdiction: Salem

 Risk / Vulnerability

 Problem being Mitigated: Risks/vulnerabilities associated with the general public not being aware

 of the dangers of floodplain development and benefits of the NFIP.

 Hazard(s) Addressed: Floods

 Action or Project

 Action/Project Number: 2.3

 Name of Action or Project: Floodplain education/awareness program.

 Educate Salem residents, realtors and contractors about the dangers of

 Action or Project floodplain development and the benefits of the NFIP.

 Description:

 Applicable Goal Statement: Reduce the potential impact of natural disasters on new and existing

 properties and infrastructure and the local economy.

 Estimated Cost: \$1,500 - \$5,000

 Benefits: Losses avoided by implementing this action include injuries and/or

 casualties, property damage, loss-of-function/displacement impacts, and

 emergency management costs/community costs.

 Plan for Implementation

 Responsible EMD, Floodplain Manager

-Organization/Department:
+Organization/Department: 22 771 1 71 1

 Action/Project Priority: 23- High Priority

-Timeline for Completion: On-going On-going
+Timeline for Completion: On-going

 Potential Fund Sources: Grants, local general revenue funds, and private donations of cash,

-goods, or services.
+Y 100 : NO 1 : goods, or services.

 Local Planning Mechanisms Hazard Mitigation Plan, LEOP, Floodplain Ordinance

 to be Used in

-Implementation, if any:
+Implementation, if any: Duoguaga Danaut

-Progress Report
+A -4° C4 - 4 Progress Report

-Action Status Not Started
+Action Status New

 Report of Progress N/A